 All events are free and open to the public (unless otherwise noted).

-The history of Prison at the Portsmouth Naval Shipyard holds a special fascination for so many people.
+The old Prison at the Portsmouth Naval Shipyard holds a special fascination for many people.
 From guards to inmates, civilian or servicemen, they all have a story to tell about this institution.

 We seek to create greater awareness of the history of Kittery, its role in American history, and our cultural and maritime heritage.
 We welcome suggestions for events that are consistent with our mission.
 Thanks for participating in the Museum!